giorgio1985/repos/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2019 Maximilian Stoiber.
-For more information see `LICENSE.md`.
+This project is licensed under the MIT license, Copyright (c) 2019 Giorgio A. For more information see `LICENSE.md`.